e-gov/DHX/Overview.md

 * no Single Point of Failure

 ### Architecture
-* moving from centralised to distributed model
+* from centralised to distributed model

 ![](img//AsIs.PNG)

 ![](img//ToBe.PNG)

 ![](img//Transition.PNG)

-* using advanced capabilities of X-Road v6

 ### Builds on unique capabilities of X-Road